 If your examination committee is approved before your thesis submission, you can expect your grade approximately a month and a half after you submitted your thesis.
 However, unforeseen circumstances such as unavailablity of an examaner can cause delays.
 When all three examiners have submitted their grades, the AD Office will average the grades and send you a final thesis grade report along with any comments from the examiners.

 Most defences occur 3-4 months after submission, though unforeseen circumstances such as a not-yet-approved committee or the unavailability of an examiner can cause the process to take longer.
 The examination committee has a total of at least two months to read the thesis, so even an exceptionally quickly scheduled defence will be at least two months after the submission date.
-Students will receive correspondence from the AD Office a bit more than a month after submission about possible defence dates.
+Students will receive correspondence from the AD Office about possible defence dates a little more than a month after submission.
 The AD Office is exclusively responsible for scheduling your defence.
 You are advised not to make contact with your committee members during this time.
 Once your defence is scheduled, you will be notified by email.
-At that time, you should send the Advanced Degee Administrator copies of your CV and thesis abstract.
+At that time, you should send the AD Administrator copies of your CV and thesis abstract.
 Those materials are made available to the people at the defence, both your committee and visitors.

-If you are approaching your own defence, you might want to sit in on a defence prior to your own in order to see what a defence is like.
+As you are approaching your own defence, you may want to sit in on a defence prior in order to see what a defence is like.
 Please speak to the Advanced Degree Administrator to learn about upcoming defences.

 What do I do after I have received my results (master's thesis)/after I have defended (doctoral thesis)?

-Once you are done your changes/corrections, you are ready to submit your thesis and apply for convocation.
+Once your changes/corrections are completed, you are ready to submit your thesis and apply for convocation.